lokeshtalamala1/Deep_Learning_Assignment_2/README.md

 - num_of_filters : number of filters per each layer
 - size_of_filters : Size of Each filter
 - activation_function : Activation function for each convolution layer (relu or elu or selu)
-- input_shape : Input image Shape
+- input_size : Input image Shape
 - dense_layer_neurons : number of Neurons in Dense layer (Pre Output Layer)
 - output_size : Number of Classes present in the data
 - learning_rate : Learning rate of the network (default = 0.0001)